Haniff Hoosen

-Mohammed Haniff Hoosen is a South African politician who has served as a Member for the National Assembly for the Independent Democrats (ID) (2007–2014) and currently for the Democratic Alliance (DA) (2014–present).
-Within the Official Opposition Shadow Cabinet, he serves as the DA's spokesperson on the Standing Committee on the Auditor-General.
-He was the Shadow Minister of Cooperative Governance and Traditional Affairs from 2019 to 2020.
-Hoosen was also the Shadow Minister of Home Affairs from 2014 to 2019.
+Mohammed Haniff Hoosen is a South African politician who served as a Member for the National Assembly for the Independent Democrats (ID) (2007–2014) and for the Democratic Alliance (DA) (2014–2024).
+Within the Official Opposition Shadow Cabinet, he was the Shadow Minister of Home Affairs from 2014 to 2019, the Shadow Minister of Cooperative Governance and Traditional Affairs from 2019 to 2020 and the DA's spokesperson on the Standing Committee on the Auditor-General from 2020 until his resignation in 2024.

 Biography

 Hoosen was born in Chatsworth in the former Natal Province.
 He joined the National Party (NP), which became the New National Party (NNP).
 He was elected to the Durban city council in 1996 and served on the council until 2001.